List of common words and phrases in Luchazi to English

 - Va linga evi ka vi tava ku vilinga = they do that which shouldn't be done.

-- Hamenu (plural or polite form) = go.
+- Hamenu (plural or polite form) = you go.

 - Kati mu ye = don’t go.